massclown/HalfSwordTrainerMod/README.md

 # Half Sword Trainer Mod
 A trainer mod for Half Sword demo v0.3 ([Steam release](https://store.steampowered.com/app/2397300/Half_Sword/)).

+It gives you Invulnerability, Super Strength, configurable level of enemy NPCs, and the ability to spawn armour, weapons, NPCs and objects (and despawn them if you made a mistake), setting game speed and more.
+The mod also has a detailed HUD with player stats.

 USE AT YOUR OWN RISK.

 Compatibility with newer demo versions not guaranteed, and the older demo from `itch.io` won't work.